civican/legisinfo/44-1/bills/S-12/bill_text.md

     any other factors that the court considers relevant.

-> **Explanatory Note**:
-> Existing text of subsection 490.016(1):
-> *Existing Text*:
-> > The court shall make a termination order if it is satisfied that the person has established that the impact on them of continuing an order or an obligation, including on their privacy or liberty, would be grossly disproportionate to the public interest in protecting society through the effective prevention or investigation of crimes of a sexual nature, to be achieved by the registration of information relating to sex offenders under the `Sex Offender Information Registration Act`.

 ### Section 12

 Subparagraph 490.018(1)(d)(iv) of the Act is replaced by the following:

 the Commissioner of the Royal Canadian Mounted Police and, if there is a provincial police service that is responsible for the registration of information under the `Sex Offender Information Registration Act` in the province in which the court makes the order, the head of that police service.

-> **Explanatory Note**:
-> Relevant portion of subsection 490.018(1):
-> *Existing Text*:
-> > When a court or appeal court makes an order under section 490.012, it shall cause
-> >
-> > a copy of the order to be sent to
-> >
-> > the Commissioner of the Royal Canadian Mounted Police.

 ### Section 13